arpad1337/arpad1337/README.md

 ## Overview

-Árpád Kish is a Hungarian software engineer, entrepreneur, and consultant with over two decades of experience in digital product development, cloud engineering, and artificial intelligence.
+Árpád Kish is a software engineer, entrepreneur, and consultant with over two decades of experience in digital product development, cloud engineering, and artificial intelligence.
 He is the founder and CEO of GreenEyes.AI, a company specializing in cloud-native computer vision APIs and sustainable AI solutions.

 ## Career Highlights